-To insure moderate inrush current and reduce output overshoot, the NCV8871 features a soft start which charges a capacitor with a fixed current to ramp up the reference voltage.
-This fixed current is based on the switching frequency, so that if the NCV8871 is synchronized to twice the default switching frequency the soft start will last half as long.
+To insure moderate inrush current and reduce output overshoot, the NCV898031 features a soft start which charges a capacitor with a fixed current to ramp up the reference voltage.

 VDRV

 An internal regulator provides the drive voltage for the gate driver.
 Bypass with a ceramic capacitor to ground to ensure fast turn on times.
 The capacitor should be between 0.1 $\mu$ F and 1 $\mu$ F, depending on switching speed and charge requirements of the external MOSFET.